-It is a great source of folic Acid, B vitamins, especially vitamin B12, which help with fatigue, mental ability and nerve health, as well as preventing anemia.
-It also contains one of the best, most usable sources for the body, of iron which is essential for oxygen transport and cell respiration.Sick of wasting money on high cost, low quality commercial dog treats?
+It is a great source of folic acid, B vitamins, especially vitamin B12, which helps with fatigue, mental ability, and nerve health, as well as preventing anemia.
+It also contains one of the best, most usable sources for the body, of iron which is essential for oxygen transport and cell respiration.Sick of wasting money on high cost, low-quality commercial dog treats?
 These homemade dog treats are easy to make and DOGS LOVE THEM!

 Big Dog Mom Will Not Be Defeated

-The way I get my daughter to eat bananas is by dehydrating them into little bite-size treats.
+The way I get my daughter to eat bananas is by dehydrating them into little bite-sized treats.